BlockchainInes/SAINT-TROPEZ-ROYAL-YIELD/README.md

 SAINT-TROPEZ-ROYAL-YIELD is a secure and compliant ERC-1155 smart contract engineered for the fractionalization of luxury real estate (Real World Assets - RWA).

-The contract allows an Asset Manager to create digital tokens representing ownership shares in high-value properties, while a Security Officer manages investor whitelisting to ensure full regulatory compliance and KYC/AML standards.:
+The contract allows an Asset Manager to create digital tokens representing ownership shares in high-value properties, while a Security Officer manages investor whitelisting to ensure full regulatory compliance and KYC/AML standards:

 ---